act-auth/act-auth/README.md

 A token (usually an unforgeable data object) that gives the bearer or holder the right to access a system resource.
 Possession of the token is accepted by a system as proof that the holder has been authorized to access the resource indicated by the token.

+\$ native application

+"A native application has been compiled to run on the hardware/software environment that comprises the targeted architecture.
+An example of a native Android app would be a mobile application written in Java using the Android toolchain.
+On the other hand, a Web App that runs inside a browser is not native — it is run in the web browser, which sits on top of the native environment, not the native environment itself." [[5]](#7.5.)

 \$ private key

 The secret component of a pair of cryptographic keys used for asymmetric cryptography.